noi-techpark/opendatahub-website/src/content/use-cases/yanovis.md

     btn_link: "https://databrowser.opendatahub.com/dataset/table/mobility/v2/flat/Flight"
     btn_label: Discover the Flight Data Dataset

-  - description: "Yanovis’s success underscores how leveraging Open Data Hub’s advanced tools and services can help tourism businesses modernize their operations, streamline customer journeys, and foster innovation. <br>
+  - description: "This use case demonstrates how Open Data Hub can provide custom data visualisation solutions for businesses in the tourism sector and beyond.
+With its scalable solutions and developer-friendly tools, Open Data Hub supports companies in their digital transformation by offering faster implementation and enabling data-driven decision-making.<br>
   <br>
-  Curious about how data visualization can transform your business?<br>
+  **Curious about how data visualization can transform your business?**<br>
   Contact us and discover the possibilities with Open Data Hub.
   "
     img_back: "/img/use-cases/yanovis/Open-data-hub-yanovis-data-visualization-04.jpg"